gtarun/my-ai-note-taker/README.md

 - processing is post-meeting only
 - data is local-first
 - audio is uploaded to the configured AI provider only when the user processes a meeting
+- local model catalog and install state exist now, but the native offline runtime is still a custom-build feature
 - Google Drive backup is optional and only uploads the saved recording file
 - imported files do not yet calculate duration metadata
 - Google Drive backup needs Google Cloud + Supabase setup before it works